-University of the Cumberlands is a private, religious school in a rural setting in Williamsburg, KY.
-University of the Cumberlands was founded in 1889 and now enrolls around 7,693 students a year, including 3,082 undergrads.
-University of the Cumberlands offers housing for up to 1,258 students.
-The majority of students live on campus.
-On the weekends, about 42% of students stay on-campus and participate in campus events and social life.
+University of the Cumberlands is a private, religious school in the rural setting of Williamsburg, KY.
+University of the Cumberlands was founded in 1889 and the school presently has around 4,511 students a year, including 4,511 undergrads.
+University of the Cumberlands provides housing for up to 1,258 students.
+Most students live in off campus housing, and 42% of students spend their weekends on campus.

-There are many ways for students to get involved at University of the Cumberlands!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of University of the Cumberlands's theater groups.
+Are you interested in music or performing?
+At University of the Cumberlands you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 University of the Cumberlands students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at University of the Cumberlands, so it might be a good choice if you're not interested in Greek life.